hdlugas/MSTune/README.md

 <a name="DE"></a>
 ### 3.1 Optimize parameters via differential evolution
-To identify optimal parameters to maximize the metric (e.g. accuracy in this case) using differential evolution optimization with user-specified parameter bounds and maximum number of steps, one can run:
+To identify optimal parameters to maximize the metric (e.g., accuracy in this case) using differential evolution optimization with user-specified parameter bounds and maximum number of steps, one can run:
 ```
 julia --threads auto src/MSTune.jl \
   --query_data toy_examples/data/gcms_query.txt \